 What does wireless really mean?
 Strictly speaking, it means no wires, of course.
-But, what you’ll really get when doing a search for wireless cameras is a list of cameras that transmit their video feeds using wireless protocols (WiFi) but still require a power source that is very dependent on wires.
-Chances are, you are searching for wireless cameras exactly because you want to avoid drilling holes in walls, eaves, or attics to run cables all over your home or business.
+But, what you’ll really get when doing a search for wireless cameras is a list of cameras that transmit their video feeds using wireless protocols (WiFi).
+Most often, they still require a power source that is very dependent on wires.
+Chances are, you are searching for wireless cameras because you actually want to avoid drilling holes in walls, eaves, or attics to run cables all over your home or business!

 That’s why, when you use our comparison tool, you can search for cameras that have wireless power sources too (AKA batteries).

 Don't forget to enter in your text.

 FINDING THE BEST WIRELESS HOME SECURITY CAMERAS OF 2019

 You can follow along in a new tab if you like:

 - Visit our home security camera comparison page.

 - Click on the “Wireless Data” dropdown and select “Yes” and “Both.”